MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 * **Shortcuts**
 * **Functions**

-In the connection pane, you can explore what items is included in each section.
+In the connection pane, you can explore what items are included in each section.
 To open the action menu, hover over the item and select the **More menu** [...].
 The menu gives options to:

 * **Refresh data**
 * **View data profile**